larrylp2/reddit_graph_analysis/documents/meeting_records.md

 Finished data gathering
 Talked about making tests and created test folder Change timeline to do BFS before dijkstra
-Amend meetings to be remote to accommodate group members
+Amend meetings to be remote to accommodate group members.

+This week work: Khanh: implement Dijkstra; Natasha: test graph constructor and BFS traversal; Larry: Graph constructor.